luca-venturi/CSCI-GA.3033-022/README.md

 ### Conclusion

-The GAN standard discriminator loss evaluated on a sub-optimal discriminator defined a meaningful distance as long as the supports have some overlapping; over that point, it is not able to recognize between different distributions.
+The GAN standard discriminator loss evaluated on a sub-optimal discriminator defines a meaningful distance as long as the supports have some overlapping; over that point, it is not able to recognize between different distributions.

 Unfortunately I ran out of time and I did not have chances to run more numerical tests.
 This will be object of future investigations.